syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 Stacking column series can be added to the chart using the following code.

-[C#]
+{% highlight c# %}

 // Create chart series and add data points into it.

 ChartSeries series = new ChartSeries("Series Name",ChartSeriesType.StackingColumn);